-When we drink tap water or bottled water, we get important nutrients such as calcium and magnesium.
-We won’t get this when drinking distilled water — that’s why it’s not recommended to drink after fasting (1).
+When we drink tap water or bottled water, our body receives important nutrients such as calcium and magnesium.
+As distillation can’t distinguish good materials from bad, they will also be removed — this is why you shouldn’t drink it while fasting (1).

-Distilled water plays a massive role in the medical industry.
-Due to its purity, it’s safe to use for various purposes, these include:
+Distilled water plays an essential role in the medical industry.
+Its purity means it is hygienic and safe to use for various purposes, including:

-- Cleaning instruments: All instruments used on a person must be sterilized.
-Because distilled water is free of minerals, it won’t leave water spots or stains on the equipment.
+- Cleaning instruments: All medical instruments must be sterilized before and after use.
+As distilled water contains no minerals, it won’t leave any dirt or harmful materials on the equipment.

-- Wound cleaning: Distilled water is preferred when cleaning small or large wounds.
-There’s no bacteria or microbes in the water that could cause an infection, making it the best option.
+- Wound cleaning: Distilled water is important when cleaning wounds or during surgery.
+There are no bacteria or microbes in the water that could cause an infection, making it the safest option.

-- Pre-surgery: Surgeons must clean their hands and forearms by scrubbing before surgery.
-They wash their hands clean using disinfectant soap and then rinse with distilled water to keep the whole process sterile.
-Distilled water prevents any bacteria from reactivating on the skin.
+- Pre-surgery: Surgeons must clean their hands thoroughly before operating.
+They wash their hands using disinfectant soap, then rinse them with distilled water to prevent any bacteria from reactivating on their skin.

-- In dentists’ offices: Distilled water is used to rinse away potential bacteria after a root canal or tooth extraction.
+- For dentists: Distilled water is used to rinse away potential bacteria after a root canal or tooth extraction.

-Continuous Positive Airway Pressure (CPAP) machines are vital devices for those with sleep apnea.
+Continuous Positive Airway Pressure (CPAP) machines are essential devices for people with sleep apnea.

-A CPAP machine applies air pressure while you sleep to keep airways open.
-Some CPAP machines have an integrated heated humidifier to help prevent dry mouth or nasal congestion (2).
-Using distilled water in the humidifier keeps it free of any mineral or bacterial build-up.
+A CPAP machine applies air pressure while you sleep to keep your airways open.
+Some CPAP machines have an integrated heated humidifier to help prevent a dry mouth or nasal congestion (2).
+Using distilled water in the humidifier keeps it free from any mineral or bacterial build-up.

-Humidifiers are essential in the home of those with sinus or allergy problems, or dry skin.
-You can use regular tap water in these devices, however it can quickly cause a build-up of minerals.
-When using distilled water, your humidifier is kept clean and ready to improve your home environment.
+Humidifiers are important for people with sinus or allergy problems, or dry skin.
+Although it is possible to use standard tap water in these devices, it can quickly cause a build-up of minerals.
+Using distilled water means your humidifier will be kept clean and can continue improving the air quality in your home.

 Keep In Mind

 Canned fruits and vegetables often use distilled water.
-Not only will this ensure the cleanliness of the product, but it will also preserve color and taste.
-Distilled water will reduce spoilage as well.
+This will not only ensure the cleanliness of the product but will also preserve its color and taste.
+Distilled water will slow down the spoiling process.

 Cars and Trucks

-Minerals found in water can quickly corrode internal parts of an engine.
-It’s therefore common to use distilled water for maintenance.
-Distilled water is often used for the following purposes:
+Minerals in untreated water can quickly corrode the internal parts of an engine.
+This is why distilled water is widely used in car operation and maintenance.
+It is often used for the following purposes: